 I became interested in learning how to make hard cider after I spent a year in Australia, followed by a month in Europe.
-The nectar of the gods, as I like to call it, hard cider became a favorite drink.
+The fruity fermented apple juice became one of my favorite drinks.
 After returning home to the USA, I was disappointed with the commercially available options.
 Many of them were packed with sugar to the point where it could be considered a soda.

 Step One: Source Apple Juice for Making Hard Cider

 Apple Juice, Cider, Sweet Cider… Confused already?
 The term for the juice of apples can be referred to in several ways and can be confusing.
 In the US, we often call it apple juice when it is purchased from a store and filtered, cider when it is fresh from an orchard and unprocessed, and the fermented product is called hard cider.
 In many other parts of the world, cider refers to both sweet and fermented juice.
 In this section, I will be referring to the fresh, sweet, and unfermented juice.

 Three main types of sweet apple juice:

 - Fresh Pressed Cider at Home

 For this step by step cider making guide, I suggest using fresh orchard pressed cider.
 This can be substituted with fresh pressed apple juice, store bought apple juice or even concentrates as long as the juice is preservative free.
 Different juice mixes will result in vastly different finishes.
 Like wine, the quality of your fruit will determine the quality of your finished product.

 To make sure your apple juice doesn’t become compromised by funky bacteria or mold, it is very important to carefully clean and sanitize your brewing equipment.
 Start by washing your equipment with a brewing cleanser such as PBW by Five Star.